GSA/piv-guides/_userguides/01_digital_signing.md

 description: This guide will help you to digitally sign a Microsoft Word document with your PIV credential or similar digital certificate.
 ---

-{% include alert-warning.html content="Before you begin digitally signing Microsoft Word documents, please as your Technical Support team to set up SHA-256 encryption for Microsoft Office on your computer.
-[Federal Government policy](https://www.idmanagement.gov/wp-content/uploads/sites/1171/uploads/fpki-x509-cert-common-policy.pdf){:target="_blank"} prohibits the use of SHA-1 encryption, which Microsoft Word uses by default for digital signatures." %}
+{% include alert-warning.html content="Before you begin digitally signing Microsoft Word documents, please ask your Technical Support team to verify the digital signature settings on your computer.
+Federal Government policy prohibits the use of SHA-1 encryption, which Microsoft Word uses by default for digital signatures." %}

 This guide will help you to digitally sign a document using Microsoft Word 2010, 2013, or 2016 with your PIV credential or similar digital certificate.
 (For older versions of Microsoft Word, certain steps and screens may differ.)<br/>